-American Bartenders School 40-Hour Complete Bartender Course is designed to get you ready to bartend in NYC.
+American Bartender’s School 40-hour, full-certification bartending course is designed to fully prepare you for a bartending job in NYC.
 This bartender course will give you the tools to get a job in an industry that is booming.

 We offer a FULL DAY or PART DAY program, which will allow you to complete the training in either one or two weeks.
 We also offer a FLEX program to customize your own schedule according to your needs.
 Learn more about scheduling your bartender course.

 Click on each section to learn more:

 FULL DAY CLASSES: (8 hours per day for 1 week) Monday through Friday

 PART DAY CLASSES: (4 hours per day for 10 days) Monday through Friday.